-This table shows ratios of students and staff members in the school and district.
+This table shows ratios of students and staff members in the district.
 The ratios are based on data submitted by districts to NJ SMART and are not based on staff full-time equivalent (FTE).
-The School Safety Specialists data is based on data submitted by districts in the CDS system and is not available at the school level because it is a district assigned position.
+The School Safety Specialists data is based on data submitted by districts in the CDS system.